-Join Von Glitschka for an in-depth discussion in this video Crafting a visual identity: Color, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Crafting a visual identity: Color, part of Learning Logo Design.

 The next thing I want to take a look at when approaching a logo design project and…is probably one of the most important aspects of any logo project is the color.…Color can make or break your design.
 You want to select colors that work well…with the personality of the company you're designing a visual identity for.…And you want them to align with an established equity if that company has…been around for a while for example.
 And you want it to reinforce the core…concept in helping view emotion and visual interest in to your design.…